-- Learning from other students' notes or from MyClass is not optimal. - You must be present in TA 1234 to write quizzes and the final test, and to complete in-class labs - If you are late to a class, you miss important information about assignments, homework and quizzes.
-It is also disruptive to other students' learning - If you miss a class, refer to MyClass or check in with another student.
+- You must be present in CD 1000 to write quizzes and the final test, and to complete in-class labs - If you are late to a class, you miss important information about assignments, homework and quizzes.
+It is also disruptive to other students' learning. - If you miss a class, refer to MyClass or check in with another student.